binance-chain/docs-site/docs/timelock.md

 | :------------ | :-------- | :------------------------------------------------------------ |
 | address   | string  | the address you want to query|
 | time-lock-id  | int64   | the id of your locking, it's incremental |

+### Fee

+0.01 BNB will be charged on ReLock transactions.

 ### Example